Causal Inference on Networks under Continuous Treatment Interference: Methodology

 \subsection{Causal Estimands}

-Given the continuous individual treatment and the bivariate joint treatment, the potential outcome of unit $i$ $Y_i(z,g)$ can be seen as a dose-response function.
-Accordingly, we define the marginal mean of the potential outcome $Y_i(z,g)$, for each value of $z$ and $g$, as the average dose-response function (aDRF), denoted by $\mu(z,g)$.
+Our formalization of the bivariate continuous joint treatment allows to model the potential outcome of unit $i$ $Y_i(z,g)$ as a dose-response function.
+Therefore, we define the marginal mean of the potential outcome $Y_i(z,g)$, for each value of $z$ and $g$, as the average dose-response function (aDRF), denoted by $\mu(z,g)$.
 Formally, let